sallywangn/Spam-or-Ham/README.md

-# Spam or Ham Project
+# Spam or Ham Project from Group 8

 ## Team Members
 - Malik D.